jesseotk/jesseotk.github.io/content/posts/ctf-thm-grep.md

 2. Add 4 A's (or any character really) to the beginning of the file
 3. Edit the file with ***hexeditor*** and change the values of the 4 first hexadecimal values to *"FF D8 FF E0"* (or to any other of the allowed values)

-Now let's try our new file on the upload page (which we also discovered in our ***ffuf*** scan and can be accessed at `https://grep.thm/public/html/upload.php`) and see what happens!
+Now let's try our new file on the upload page.
+In our ***ffuf*** scan we found a file called `upload.php` and the upload page is accessible to us at `https://grep.thm/public/html/upload.php`.
+Let's see what happens!

-And sure enough we get a beautiful `{"message":"File uploaded successfully."}` message in our browser.
-Now we just need to navigate over to `https://grep.thm/api/uploads/` which we found earlier in the ***ffuf*** scan and activate the file from there.
+Ah, yes!
+We get a beautiful `{"message":"File uploaded successfully."}` message in our browser.
+Now we just need to navigate over to `https://grep.thm/api/uploads/` and activate the file from there.

-Listener:
+Set up a listener:
 ```bash
 nc -lvnp 4444
 ```

+There is our reverse shell!

 Before doing anything else, let's stabilise this netcat shell.